 Location: Munnar is a small hill station set amongst the Kannan Devan hills.
-Munnar is located in 130 km east of Kochi at an altitude of 1524 m above sea level.
+It is located at 130 km east of Kochi at an altitude of 1524 m above sea level.

 Alleppey - City of Backwaters

 Location: Alappuzha or Alleppey is one of the exotic backwater sites of Kerala.
-Washed by the Arabian Sea, interlocked by a number of canals and bridges, it is also famous for its Nehru Trophy boat race held every year.
+Washed by the Arabian Sea and interlocked by a number of canals and bridges; it hosts the Nehru Trophy boat race held every year.

 Varkala - Exotic Beach City

 Location: What makes the coastline of Varkala exceptional is its landscape.
 Towering cliffs that stand like silent sentinels, guarding the sparkling waters, back the beach.

 Tourist Destinations: Sivagiri Mutt, the samadhi (memorial) of Shri Narayana Guru, the spiritual leader and social reformer of Kerala is frequently visited by tourists.
 Most people, who visit Sivagiri, also go to Janardhana Swami Temple situated close to the Varkala's beach.
 Much before Varkala became known internationally for its sandy stretch; its beach named Papanasam was already a pilgrim centre in Kerala.
 Considered as an auspicious site, during the season of Karkkidakavavu, special pujas are conducted here for invoking departed souls.